-3. Any payment effected under this clause shall be without prejudice to any claim for compensation made in law, but such payments shall be deducted from any award of damages.
+2. Any payment effected under this clause shall be without prejudice to any claim for compensation made in law.

-4. The provisions of Article 19.2 shall also apply in the case of compensation for Loss of Life - Death in Service as specified in this Article.
+3. The provisions of §19(7) shall also apply in the case of compensation for Loss of Life - Death in Service as specified in this Article.

-5. If a Seafarer goes missing at sea whilst in the employment of the Company, including missing by accident or as a result of marine or other similar peril, but excluding a disappearance in port, the Company shall pay the sums specified for Loss of Life-Death in Service in the attached schedule (Annex 1) to a nominated beneficiary and to each dependent child up to a maximum of 4 (four) under the age of 21.
-If the Seafarer leaves no nominated beneficiary, the aforementioned sum shall be paid to the person or body empowered by law or otherwise to administer the estate of the Seafarer.
+4. If a Seafarer goes missing at sea, whilst in the employment of the Company, including missing by accident or as a result of marine or other similar peril, but excluding a disappearance in port, the Company shall pay the same amounts as specified for Loss of Life - Death in Service in the attached Annex 1 to a nominated beneficiary and to each dependent child up to a maximum of 4 (four) under the age of 21.
+If the Seafarer leaves no nominated beneficiary, the aforementioned sum shall be paid to the person or body empowered by law, or otherwise, to administer the estate of the Seafarer.